DBC-SF/mentorship-wiki/README.md

 1. Login
 2. Go to the Time page
-3. Submit daily session totals from the SF Mentor Calendar
+3. Submit daily session totals which reflect hours worked and correspond with the SF Mentor Calendar

 #### Removal from the program:
 Mentors are expected to uphold the three agreements and location specific rules at all times.
 Failure to do so will result in removal from the program.